ymtao5219/ecpe_msqa/README.md

 ## Task 3:ECPE as an extractive question-answering problem
-- `task3/`: contain code for our experiments
+- `task3/`: contain code for our experiments.
+We tried conditional random field model with a combination of BiLSTM.
+Unfortunately, we were unable to complete this task due to the significant challenges encountered in Task 1, which took longer than expected.